 - A copy of your school degree and transcript

-- Copies of all your previously issued I-20 forms (supporting information on student)
+- Copies of all your previously issued I-20 forms (supporting information on the student)

 - Last three payslips if currently employed under OPT